The Nuc Beehive

 A nucleus hive consists of 3-5 frames instead of a full 8-10.
 It is usually only 1 deep box.
 Inside you should have all the components necessary to build a productive colony.

-A queen bee and enough worker bees to cover the frames completes our mini colony.
+A queen bee and enough worker bees of all ages to cover the frames completes our mini colony.
 Herein, everything needed for the small colony to grow.

 Beginner beekeepers have a lot of new terminology to learn.
 To add even more confusion, the term nuc can be used in several ways.